Bucking GOP trend, Alabama governor extends mask order

 MONTGOMERY, Ala.
 (AP) — Breaking from other Southern GOP governors, Alabama Gov. Kay Ivey extended her state’s mask order for another month Thursday but said the requirement will end for good in April.

-Following the recommendations of medical officials, Ivey said she will keep the mask order set to expire Friday in place until April 9.
+Following the recommendations of medical officials, Ivey said she will keep the mask order that was set to expire Friday in place until April 9.
 The Republican governor said before lifting the order that she wants to get past Easter and get as much vaccine distributed as possible.

 “The bottom line is we have kept the mask mandate in place for more than a generous period of time because it has helped,” Ivey said at a news conference.